Igor-Pchelko/blog-orleans-long-running-tasks/README.md

-# Long running tasks execution
+# Orleans long-running tasks execution

 This project demonstrates the approach of managing long running tasks in Orleans cluster.